Unravelling Your Enigmatic Dark Social Data

 Dark social isn’t new.
-The dark social definition and term was first coined by US journalist Alex Madrigal in 2012, and since then, the phenomenon has only expanded.
+The term dark social was first coined by US journalist Alexis Madrigal of The Atlantic in 2012, and since then, the phenomenon has only expanded.

-Driven by concerns about privacy and maturing online behaviour, users are increasingly switching to private messaging.
+Driven by concerns about privacy and maturing online behaviour, users are increasingly switching to private messaging channels.
 Now, people don’t share content less than they used to, they just share differently – through private channels.

 To put the magnitude of dark social into perspective, here are some dark social statistics.

 - A 2019 study showed that 63% prefer content and recommendations via dark social channels (The Drum).